kata198/QueryableList/README.rst

 * notcontainsAny - Test that the item's field value does not contain any of the items in the provided list ( using "not in" )

+* splitcontains - Takes a tuple, (splitBy<str>, containsThis<str>).
+Use for a string that represents a list.
+The field will be split by the first, "splitBy", param, and the result tested that it contains an item matching the second, "containsThis", param.
+E.x. item\_\_splitcontains=(' ', 'someValue')

+* splitnotcontains - Takes a tuple, (splitBy<str>, containsThis<str>).
+Use for a string that represents a list.
+The field will be split by the first, "splitBy", param, and the result tested that it does not contain an item matching the second, "containsThis", param.

+* splitcontainsAny - Takes a tuple, (splitBy<str>, possibleMatches <list<str>>).
+Use for a string that represents a list.
+The field will be split by the first, "splitBy", param, and the result tested that it contains any of the tiems in the provided list.

+* splitnotcontainsAny - Takes a tuple, (splitBy<str>, possibleMatches <list<str>>).
+Use for a string that represents a list.
+The field will be split by the first, "splitBy", param, and the result tested that it does not contains any of the tiems in the provided list.

 Full Documentation
 ------------------